Kuol in, Langerak out of Australia’s squad for World Cup

 Goalkeeper Mathew Ryan and Mathew Leckie were picked for a third World Cup, with Ryan leading the squad in Qatar.

 Kuol is among the 17 players selected for a World Cup for the first time.
-He made just one appearance off the bench in a friendly against New Zealand but showed enough potential to convince Arnold he’s a potential star of the future.
+He made just one appearance off the bench in a friendly against New Zealand in September but showed enough potential to convince Arnold he’s a potential star of the future.
+He scored four goals in his first seven appearances off the bench for the Central Coast Mariners in Australia’s A-League.

 ”The make-up of our team reflects Australia’s multicultural landscape.
 Our boys come from all over the world, they all have different journeys, but we are united by one jersey,” Arnold said. ”We have worked hard to give younger players an opportunity over the (qualifying) campaign, to expose them to international football, to test them against the best and I’m thrilled with the development and maturity of this group who now get a chance on the biggest stage possible.”